-You could also create a family summer bucket list.
-Ask each family member to come up with a few things that they would like to do over the summer.
+If you’re feeling ambitious, you can also create a family summer bucket list.
+Ask each family member to come up with a few things they would like to do over the summer.
 Write them down and check them off one by one.

 #8 – Get Creative

-I hope you find this Summer Bucket List for Teachers helpful and you have the opportunity to take these next few weeks and months to take stock and take time for yourself.
 Summer is the perfect time of year for you to breathe a fresh perspective into your life.
 Remember, it’s not selfish to take some time for yourself.
 It’s important to fill your cup before you can fill others.
-If you are looking for more ways to take care of yourself, check out these tips.
+I hope these summer bucket list items help!